krito-and-the-stoker/americas/concepts/Concrete Idea/Economic Game Progression.md

 ## Infrastructure
 Goal: Surplus
-Now where the player has established a foothold in the new world, he will try to improve efficiency in order to produce a trade surplus and make the whole endeavor economically sustainable.
+Now where the player has established a foothold in the new world, he will try to improve efficiency in order to produce a trade surplus and make the whole endeavour economically sustainable.
 This probably includes building some useful buildings in the main colony, forming the land around it and founding 1 or 2 nearby small support colonies.

 ## Expansion
 Goal: Growth and Automation